mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 ---

 ### Solution 3: Comprehensive Weight Classes (Multi-Winner System)
-*(This approach would create multiple weight categories, e.g., every 10kg.
-Each category would crown its own champion, potentially replacing the single "Overall" winner with multiple champions.)*
+*(This approach would create multiple weight categories (e.g., every 10kg), with each crowning its own champion.
+This would potentially replace the single "Overall" winner with multiple champions.
+As described on [gagglereport.org](https://gagglereport.org/ballast/weight-categories).)*

 **17. Please rate your overall support for implementing "Comprehensive Weight Classes":**
 - [ ] Strongly Oppose